petervdn/musictime/README.md

 ```

-### limitations
+## limitations
-- there is currently nothing more than the sixteenth grid (although the sixteenthsPerBeat can be adjusted)
+- there is currently nothing more than the sixteenth grid (although the `sixteenthsPerBeat` can be adjusted)
 - conversions from a time in seconds will floor to that grid and discard any remaining timeinfo
-- timings with unequal beatsPerBar and sixteenthsPerBeat settings cannot be summed or subtracted
+- timings with unequal `beatsPerBar` and `sixteenthsPerBeat` settings cannot be summed or subtracted
-- anything regarding negative numbers and timings is untested and will probably break
+- anything regarding negative numbers and timings is untested and will probably lead to incorrect results.